Knowledge Center

 When access is constrained, the project team may need to adjust sequence, delivery timing, or temporary site layout.
 Finding those constraints early is better than discovering them during active work.

-Access planning should also consider the future.
+Access planning also has to consider the future.
 Equipment rooms, shutoffs, panels, drainage systems, and service areas need to remain reachable after delivery.

-That is why access belongs in early readiness conversations.
+That is why access belongs in early site planning.
 It shapes how the project is built and how the facility can be supported later.